harryrismananda/IP-HCK87-Harry/server/api_docs.md

 **Error Responses:**
 - `401 Unauthorized` - Authentication required
 - `404 Not Found` - User not found
-- `400 Bad Request` - Missing required fields
+- `400 Bad Request` - userId and amount are required
 - `500 Internal Server Error` - Database or Midtrans error

 ---